 All members of staff will recognise and celebrate appropriate behaviour at all times around the school through informal praise.
-Wherever appropriate, children's best efforts will be celebrated through display and performance and through occasional rewards and privileges.
+Wherever appropriate, children's best efforts (Going above and beyond expectation - reinforce this phrase!) will be celebrated through display and performance and through occasional rewards and privileges.